Intellimeter/PTLS-Scripts/README.md

 # PTLS-Scripts
-Various .bat files (and other script files) used along with PTLS
+This git repository holds various .bat and .sql files (and other script files) used along with PTLS.